Packaging waste: apply to be an accredited reprocessor or exporter

 - its receipt by the site you’ve named

-You can issue ePRNs or ePERNs on all UK-sourced packaging waste received for recovery or exported for reprocessing during your accreditation period.
+You can only issue ePRNs or ePERNs on UK sourced packaging waste received for recovery, or exported for recovery, during an accreditation period.

-- packaging offcuts like material from a packaging manufacture that was never turned into packaging)
+- packaging offcuts like material from a packaging manufacture that was never turned into packaging

-- on end of waste loads that you will further process
+- end of waste loads that you will further process

 Cancelling ePRNs or ePERNs

-You need agreement from the producer or scheme to cancel an evidence note.
-Then you must contact the relevant authority and complete a cancellation form as requested.
+You need to get agreement from the producer or compliance scheme to cancel an evidence note.
+Then you must contact the relevant environmental regulator and request, complete and return a cancellation form.

-If you issue an ePERNs for exported packaging waste that is not reprocessed overseas by the approved reprocessor, it becomes invalid.
+If you issue ePERNs for exported packaging waste that’s not reprocessed overseas by the approved reprocessor, it becomes invalid and must be cancelled.

-If you exported other loads that are reprocessed by approved reprocessors but have not yet had ePERNs issued on them, you can use these to offset any previous loads not reprocessed.
+If you exported other loads of eligible packaging waste that are reprocessed by approved reprocessors but have not yet had ePERNs issued on them, you can use these to offset any previous loads not reprocessed.
 You must balance any tonnes of waste packaging not reprocessed with the amount of ePRNs issued and keep records.

 Year-end carry over

-- January, February and March report due by following 21 April
+- 21 April for the January, February and March (quarter 1) report

-- April, May and June report due by following 21 July
+- 21 July for the April, May and June (quarter 2) report

-- July, August and September report due by following 21 October
+- 21 October for the July, August and September (quarter 3) report

-- October, November and December report due by following 28 February
+- 28 February for the October, November and December (quarter 4) report

-Revenue generated from evidence notes must be invested in ways that will increase and improve recycling of UK-sourced packaging waste.
-The categories of how you can use the income are listed on NPWD.
+You must invest revenue generated from evidence notes in ways that will increase and improve recycling of UK sourced packaging waste.

 - the income you received in the accredited year from issuing ePRNs or ePERNs

 - how you reinvested this money to support improved recycling of UK sourced packaging, choose a category from the list in the revenue reports

 Notice of wind-up or insolvency